tucktuck101/battleship-rl/README.md

 # start a training session (see docs/training_tutorial.md for details)
 PYTHONPATH=src python3 -m battleship.ai.training --episodes 400 --save-dir runs/baseline
 ```

+Add `--opponent self` for self-play, point `--opponent` at a saved checkpoint
+to spar against a fixed agent, and include `--opponent-placement` to force the
+enemy to place its own ships during setup.

 Once a checkpoint has been produced you can play against it via: